mtafasahin/examapp/.github/copilot/conventions.md

 - Use reactive forms with explicit FormControl typing
 - Follow Angular Material design patterns
 - Use 'ms-' prefix for css class names
+- Api base url for backend should bir '/api/exam' not only '/api'

 ## C# Backend
 - Follow REST API conventions